CALL US 24/7

 Harris County's Crime Situation

-While Houston's violent crime rates exceed the Texas state average, Harris County's violent crime rates actually fall comfortably below the national average.
-However, property crime rates in Harris County are significantly higher, nearly 25% more than the national average.
+While Houston's rates of violent crime are above the Texas state average, they actually fall well beneath the national average in Harris County.
+However, the property crime rates in Harris County are considerably higher, nearly 25% above the national average.

-Most of the crimes reported in Harris County revolve around property crimes, specifically theft and burglary.
-In handling these cases, we provide comprehensive bail bonds services in Harris County to facilitate the swift release of your loved ones from jail.
+Most of the crimes committed in Harris County are property crimes in terms of theft and burglary.
+In handling such cases, we provide full bail bonds services in Harris County to facilitate the speedy release of your loved ones from detention.

 Charges and Guidelines in Harris County